 It has even been documented in local newspaper archives that greed and gold led to such rampant violence in Bodie that locals actually began asking each other in the mornings, “Have a man for breakfast?”
 This translated to “Did anyone get killed last night?”

-When the gold mines ran dry and the towns people moved on, Bodie was left in a state of “arrested decay.”
+Today, Bodie is one of the largest and best-preserved ghost towns in the West.
+Its over 200 buildings are maintained in a state of what is termed “arrested decay with many of the original items still inside them.
 In an effort to preserve the town in 1962, the California State Parks System stepped in and declared Bodie a State Historic Park and National Historic Site.

 Bodie is a testament to historic preservation and how much we can learn from other abandoned places like it.
 What makes ghost towns so interesting is that are appreciated for what they were and what they’ve become: a living testament to the past.